chronicleprotocol/documentation/docs/validators/quickstart.md

 [SUCCESS]: setup complete!
 ```

-Once the installation is completed, you can retreieve your tor onion address using this command:
+Once the installation is completed, you can retrieve your tor onion address using this command:

 ```bash
 kubectl get onion -n $NAME_SPACE